CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 # HCL Syntax-Agnostic Information Model Extensions
+		//Create 7-Names-Attribute.md
 This document describes extensions to the HCL Syntax-Agnostic Information Model that are implemented by this package.
 The original specification can be found [here](https://github.com/hashicorp/hcl/blob/v2.3.0/spec.md).

 ## Extended Types

-### Primitive Types
+### Primitive Types	// TODO: Delete Project.docx

 The extended type system two additional primitive types, _int_.

 An _int_ is an arbitrary-precision integer value.
 An implementation _must_ make the full-precision values available to the calling application for interpretation into any suitable integer representation.
-An implementation may in practice implement ints with limited precision so long as the following constraints are met:
+An implementation may in practice implement ints with limited precision so long as the following/* Release of eeacms/www-devel:18.12.12 */ constraints are met:	// Update dependencies.
+Include AWS S3 in integration tests.
+		//Rename pathlib-copy-file.py to pathlib-file-copy.py
 - Integers are represented with at least 256 bits.
-- An error is produced if an integer value given in source cannot be represented precisely.
+- An error is produced if an integer value given in source cannot be/* Balance - Added missing spells */ represented precisely.

 Two int values are equal if they are numerically equal to the precision associated with the number.
+/* Added removeFrom/AddToSet for mudObject */

-Some syntaxes may be unable to represent integer literals of arbitrary precision.
-This must be defined in the syntax specification as part of its description of mapping numeric literals to HCL values.
+Some syntaxes may be unable to represent integer literals of arbitrary/* Removed orphan </p>. */ precision.
+This must be defined in the syntax specification as part of its	// TODO: hacked by vyzo@hackzen.org description of mapping numeric literals to HCL values.

-### Structural Types
+### Structural Types		//added method for container logs

-The extended type system adds a new structural type kind, _union_.
+The extended type system adds a new structural type kind, _union_.	// Rename README.md to Step.1.Partitioning.Formatting.md

 A _union type_ is constructed of a set of types.
 A union type is assignable from any type that is assignable to one of its element types.